callmepartario/og-dhsrd/README.md

 ## Technical Features

 - Lightweight, mobile format.
-- Accomodate an online header structure and extensive hyperlink document navigation.
+- Accommodates an online header structure and extensive hyperlink document navigation.
+- Provides page number references for corresponding sections of the Daggerheart Core Rulebook.
-- Provide hoverable tooltips on hyperlinks that preview sections of the document.
-Some tooltips omit sections of text for brevity, indicated by the following statement: See full text for details.
+- Provides hover tooltips on hyperlinks that preview sections of the document.
+Some tooltips omit sections of text for brevity, - indicated by the following statement: See full text for details.
-- Add an index of Optional Rules.
+- Provides an index of Optional Rules.

 ## Goals

-- Add the the Adversaries and Environments section.
+- Add adversary stat blocks.
-- Add page number references to coresponding sections of the Daggerheart Core Rulebook so readers can easily "get on the same page" even if they are using diffeent sources.
-- Continue to improve cross-refrencing and hyperlinking.
+- Continue to improve cross-referencing and hyperlinking.
-- Unlikely, but Possible: Do a plain-language edit across the entire document for clarity, concision, and consistency.
+- Perform a plain-language edit across the entire document for clarity, concision, and consistency.

 If you'd like to support this work, buy me a ☕ [Ko-fi](https://ko-fi.com/oldgus)!

 ## Acknowledgements

-Thanks to the Daggerhert team for this amazing resource.
+Thanks to the Daggerheart team for this amazing resource.

 Thanks for reading, and may this record bring you and yours many happy adventures!